FLuID: Mitigating Stragglers in Federated Learning using Invariant Dropout: Evaluation Setup

 The Shakespeare dataset partitions data based on roles in Shakespeares' plays in non-IID setting.
 We train a two-layer LSTM classifier containing 128 hidden units.
 We train the model with a batch size of 128 and a learning rate of 0.001.

-The CIFAR10 dataset consists of images, partitioned using the same strategy as FjORD~\cite{fjord} and used the IID partition provided by the Flower~\cite{Flower}.
-We train a VGG-9~\cite{VGG} architecture model with 6 3x3 \texttt{CONV} layers (the first 2 have 32 channels, followed by two 64-channel layers, and lastly two 128-channel layers), two \texttt{FC} dense layers with 512 and 256 units and a final softmax output layer.
+The CIFAR10 dataset consists of images, partitioned using the same strategy as FjORD~\cite{fjord} and the IID partition provided by the Flower~\cite{Flower}.
+For the real-world mobile devices, we train on the VGG-9 model due to its ability to fit within the resource constraints of all the mobile phones we tested.
+VGG-9~\cite{VGG} model architecture consists 6 3x3 \texttt{CONV} layers (the first 2 have 32 channels, followed by two 64-channel layers, and lastly two 128-channel layers), two \texttt{FC} dense layers with 512 and 256 units and a final softmax output layer.
 We train the model with a batch size of 20 and a learning rate of 0.01.
-For the evaluation on real-world mobile devices, we selected the VGG-9 model due to its ability to fit within the resource constraints of all the mobile phones we tested.
-The model also executed within a reasonable timeframe without crashing.
-We conduct scalability experiments using the ResNet-18 model, and the results are presented in section~\ref{sec:scale} and Figure~\ref{fig:scaleRes}.
-It is worth noting that we evaluated all the baseline dropout methods and Invariant Dropout using the same setup.
+We conduct scalability experiments using the ResNet-18 model, and the results are presented in section~\ref{sec:scale}.
+All the baseline dropout methods and Invariant Dropout are evaluated using the same setup.

 \niparagraph{System Configuration.} Table~\ref{tab:phones} provides the details of the phones used for the experiments.
 We evaluate five clients and identify one straggler per training epoch.
 We connect all our client devices and our server over the same network.
 All the clients run on Android mobile phones from the years 2018 to 2020.